How to get to Puerto Vallarta

 on board immense cruise ships.
 Others come through the Gustavo Díaz Ordaz International Airport and

-by highway from Guadalajara and the surrounding area.
+by highway from Guadalajara and the surrounding area and U.S. of A. border.